Wedding Information for Frensham

 At this time you will also be asked to complete a Banns form.
 This is a formal request for information about each of you which includes information on your names, ages, nationality, occupations, fathers' names and occupations, etc. It asks whether you have ever been married or baptised, and in the latter case where the baptism took place.
 You will need to provide this information.
 It is a formal requirement to see your passports.
 Please could you photocopy the information page and bring it to the initial meeting.

-4. If either of you lives outside the parish of Frensham you will need to complete a Banns form for the Vicar of the parish in which you reside.
+4. If either of you lives outside the Benefice of Frensham you will need to complete a Banns form for the Vicar of the parish in which you reside.
 Your marriage cannot take place without a certificate from that Vicar saying your Banns have been read on three consecutive Sundays in his/her church.

 5. Your intention to be married is announced in church (the reading of the Banns) on three consecutive Sundays during the three-month period before your wedding.
 It is requested that you attend Church on at least two out of three Sundays when your Banns are read.